yiisoft/yii2/docs/guide/tutorial-mailing.md

 If you specify view name as a scalar string, its rendering result will be used as HTML body, while plain text body will be composed by removing all HTML entities from HTML one.

-View rendering result can be wrapped into the layout, which an be setup using [[yii\mail\BaseMailer::htmlLayout]] and [[yii\mail\BaseMailer::textLayout]].
+View rendering result can be wrapped into the layout, which can be setup using [[yii\mail\BaseMailer::htmlLayout]] and [[yii\mail\BaseMailer::textLayout]].
 It will work the same way like layouts in regular web application.
 Layout can be used to setup mail CSS styles or other shared content: